-But if you didn’t really use those features you probably wouldn’t notice.
+But if you didn’t use those features you probably wouldn’t notice.

-I believe I’m not really sure if this is the truth I think it would actually shut down Windows completely.
+I believe I’m not sure if this is the truth I think it would shut down Windows completely.

 So it would either force you to log in again or possibly even shut down your computer.

 If you did not activate Windows, really you couldn’t use the computer in any meaningful way.

 Now after Vista Service Pack 1 Microsoft did chill out a little bit with the penalties.

 There’s still the 30-day grace period but you still could technically keep using Windows.